AdobeDocs/commerce-admin.en/help/getting-started/admin-unified-experience-integration-configure.md

 1. Verify that you can log in to the Commerce Admin through Experience Cloud.

-   - In an incognito browser window, navigate to the store Admin URL to sign in through Experience League.
+   - In an incognito browser window, navigate to the store Admin URL to sign in through Experience Cloud.

      ![Experience Cloud](./assets/admin-uex-login.png){width="700" zoomable="yes"}